-108011363 credits Designed for learners to develop knowledge and skills in all aspects of the writing process.
+10801136.....3 credits Designed for learners to develop knowledge and skills in all aspects of the writing process.
 Planning, organizing, writing, editing, and revising are applied through a variety of activities.
 Students analyze audience and purpose, use elements of research, and format documents using standard guidelines.
 Individuals develop critical reading skills through analysis of various written documents.

-Prerequisite: Accuplacer Sentence Skills score of 85 or equivalent, or Intro to College Writing 10831103 with a grade of "C" or better.
+Prerequisite: High School GPA of 3.0 or Accuplacer Writing of 262 or ACT of 20 or Intro to College Writing 10-831-103 with a grade of "C" or better or equivalent.
+Students are encouraged to bring transcripts for further evaluation if they do not meet these requirements.
 Proficiency in word processing skills recommended.

-10804118 4 credits This course offers algebra content with applications.
+10804118......4 credits This course offers algebra content with applications.
 Topics include properties of real numbers; order of operations; algebraic solution for linear equations and inequalities; operations with polynomial and rational expressions; operations with rational exponents and radicals; and algebra of inverse, logarithmic, and exponential functions.
-Prerequisite: Pre-Algebra 10834109 with a grade of "C" or better, Accuplacer Arithmetic score of 110, Accuplacer Arithmetic score of 90, and Accuplacer Algebra score of 30 (A student scoring a "C" or lower should enroll in the Math Lab supplementary instruction with the next level math class.)
+Prerequisite: High School GPA of 3.0 or Accuplacer Arithmetic of 263 and QAS 234 or ACT of 19 or QAS of 245, or Pre-Algebra 10834109 with a grade of "C" or better or equivalent.
+Students are encouraged to bring transcripts for further evaluation if they do not meet these requirements.

 10809122.....3 credits Introduces American political processes and institutions.
 Focuses on rights and responsibilities of citizens and the process of participatory democracy.
 Learners examine the complexity of the separation of powers and checks and balances.
 Explores the role of the media, interest groups, political parties, and public opinion in the political process.
 Also explores the role of state and national government in our federal system.
-A student scoring between 55-80 on their Accuplacer Reading Comprehension, or 60-80 on Accuplacer Sentence Skills is recommended to co-enroll in the Introduction to College Reading course and/or Introduction to College Writing course, respectively.
-Prerequisite: Minimum Accuplacer scores - Reading 55, Sentence Skills 60 or equivalent, or Intro to College Reading 10848104 with a grade of C or better and Intro to College Writing 10831103 with a grade of C or better
+Prerequisite: High School GPA of 3.0 or Accuplacer Reading Skills of 236, Writing of 237 or ACT of 15 Reading/16 Writing.
+Students are encouraged to bring transcripts for further evaluation if they do not meet these requirements.

-This introductory course surveys the multiple aspects of human behavior.
+10809198.....3 credits This introductory course surveys the multiple aspects of human behavior.
 It involves a survey of the theoretical foundations of human functioning in such areas as learning, motivation, emotions, personality, deviance and pathology, physiological factors, and social influences.
 It directs the student to an insightful understanding of the complexities of human relationships in personal, social, and vocational settings.
-A student scoring between 55-80 on Accuplacer Reading Comprehension is recommended to co-enroll in the Introduction to College Reading course.
+Prerequisite: High School GPA of 3.0 or Accuplacer Reading Skills of 236, Writing of 237 or ACT of 15 Reading/16 Writing.
+Students are encouraged to bring transcripts for further evaluation if they do not meet these requirements.